2002 New England Patriots season: Week 17: vs. Miami Dolphins

-With the overtime victory, the Patriots eliminated the Dolphins and they would both finish the regular season at 9-7.
+With the overtime victory, the Patriots eliminated the Dolphins from playoff contention and they would both finish the regular season at 9-7.
 Unfortunately for New England, the Jets' 42-17 win over Green Bay prevented the Pats from clinching the AFC East and eliminated them from playoff contention.
-This would be the only season the Patriots missed the playoffs following a Super Bowl victory.
-This would also be the last time the Patriots failed to clinch the AFC East and a playoff berth until 2008.
+This remains only season the Patriots missed the playoffs following a Super Bowl victory.
+This would also be the last time the Patriots both failed to clinch the AFC East and a playoff berth until 2008.
+New England ended the season 4-2 against the AFC East and 4-4 at home.